| "The

 against the Chinese and later became California's Secretary of State and

-Grisly Murder Re-Examined
+a Congressman.
+Grisly Murder Re-Examined By far the

 most intense period of anti-Chinese violence throughout the County raged